Alastair Fothergill: Career

 Fothergill joined the BBC Natural History Unit in 1983, working on The Really Wild Show, Wildlife on One and David Attenborough's The Trials of Life.
 He was appointed head of the Unit in 1992, and during his tenure he produced Attenborough's award-winning series Life in the Freezer.

 He was awarded the Royal Geographical Society's Cherry Kearton Medal and Award in 1996.

 In June 1998, he stood down as head of the Natural History Unit to concentrate on his work as series producer on the multi-award-winning The Blue Planet.
 In 2006 he completed his next major series Planet Earth, which won the Cinema for Peace Clean Energy Award at the Cinema for Peace Gala Berlin in 2008.

 More recently he was executive producer of Frozen Planet (2011) and The Hunt (2015).

-He has also presented several television programmes, including The Abyss and is the author of three books.
+He has also presented several television programmes, including The Abyss and is the author of five books.

-In 2008, he signed a multi-picture deal with newly formed Disneynature, and now spends six months each year on sabbatical from the BBC developing feature documentaries as an independent producer.
+In 2008, he signed a multi-picture deal with newly formed Disneynature.
 The first few titles under the Disneynature deal had been, for now, African Cats (2011), Chimpanzee (2012), Bears (2014), Penguins (2019), Dolphin Reef (2020), and Polar Bear (2022) co-directed with Keith Scholey, Mark Linfield, and Jeff Wilson.